vespa-engine/cloud/developer-guide.md

 title: Developer Guide
 ---

-Using the Developer Cloud is easy - deploy to it and use the endpoints:
+Using the Developer Cloud is easy - deploy to it, and use the endpoints:

 <img alt="Deploy and test using Developer Cloud" src="img/dev-guide-overview.svg" width="420" height="230" />